 You should always take the time to research a stock fully before investing your money, especially if you haven’t bought shares before.
 The more knowledge you have, the better your chances of making a wise investment.

-With that in mind, here’s a checklist to run through before investing in Wetherspoons shares.
+With that in mind, here’s a checklist to run through before investing in Wetherspoon shares.

 - Research the company.
 You should always examine the fundamentals of a company before buying its stock.
-What is Wetherspoons?
+What is Wetherspoon?
 How did the company get its start?
 How did it grow?
-Is Wetherspoons’s revenue and profit growth picking up?
+Is Wetherspoon’s revenue and profit growth picking up?
 Is the company innovating?
-The more you know about Wetherspoons, the better positioned you’ll be to make smart investment decisions.
+The more you know about Wetherspoon, the better positioned you’ll be to make smart investment decisions.